Harshith-Pyata/GenAIDL/README.md

 **Deliverable 3: Qualitative Analysis**
 * Show one specific example where standard TextGrad failed (e.g., "It deleted the security rule entirely") and your method succeeded ("It refined the IP range specifically").

-# P2-Workflow for TextGrad Expansions: From Dataset to Paper
+# P2-Workflow for TextGrad Expansions: Textual Learning Rate Scheduling.
 This document outlines the step-by-step workflow to complete your research paper by extending the "TextGrad" framework.
 It covers data generation, implementation, and analysis for the novel direction identified: Textual Learning Rate Scheduling.

 ## Phase 1: Dataset Generation & Preparation